 Artists studios are typically located in old, cheap industrial properties that have proved perfect for conversion into residential or high-priced commercial schemes.
 Redevelopment has forced many workspaces to close permanently, with this problem being compounded as property owners looking to convert empty buildings no longer offer suitable leases to artists studios, even for temporary use.

 There has been a catastrophic reduction in artists studios and workspaces for the creative industries in recent years.
 At the end of 2014 the Greater London Authority conducted research that identified 30% off all the capital’s studios would close by 2019.
-Unfortunately this prediction was optimistic and in some boroughs, including Southwark, there has already been a 60% reduction.
+Unfortunately this prediction was optimistic and in some boroughs, including our local Southwark, there has already been a 60% reduction.

-Southwark Studios took the approach that redevelopment of our old studios (see our history) was going to happen and working with those involved to secure a new, long term home would be more practical than fighting against change.
+Southwark Studios took the approach that redevelopment of our old studios (see our history) was going to happen and working with those involved to secure a new, long-term home would be more practical than fighting against change.

 If you would like to receive news about Southwark Studios please sign up to our newsletter

 There will be a big change to the Old Kent Road over the next 15 years.
 Wide scale redevelopment, including the confirmed Bakerloo line extension, will completely transform the area.
 Southwark Studios feels this presents an amazing opportunity for the Arts and Cultural organisations already based in this area, and for London’s creative community as a whole.

 Southwark Council have spent years visualising, planning and consulting on what this redevelopment should look like.
 Our vision is that the Old Kent Road becomes known as a new cultural hub and a destination for the Arts.
 This will only happen with long-term strategy that gets the right level of support.